glassnotes/PyniteFields/README.md

 ```
 gf = GaloisField(2, 3, [1, 1, 0, 1])
 ```

+<h2> Warning!
+Power of prime finite fields have yet to be implemented! </h2>

 All subsequent operations can be achieved using the object ```gf``` which we have created.